richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 ## Extension Field Types

-{{RFC5906}} mentioned the Extension Field Types registry, and defined it indirectly by defining 30 extensions (15 each for request and response) in Section 13.
+{{RFC5906}} mentioned the Extension Field Types registry, and defined it indirectly by defining 30 extensions (10 each for request, response, and error response) in Section 13.
 It did not provide a formal definition of the columns in the registry.
 {{RFC5906, Section 10}} splits the Field Type into four subfields,